LeonRau03/WicketLoginPage/README.md

 # WicketLoginPage

-This is Website to test how to create a login form with Java and the Wicket Framework
+This is testwebsite for learning how to create a login form with Java and the Wicket Framework